• Skip to primary navigation

 I share some of my best tips writing tips in my all-new free Masterclass.
 Watch it here.

-Suzy Vadori is the award-winning author of The Fountain Series and is represented by Naomi Davis of Bookends Literary Agency.
-She is a certified Book Coach with Author Accelerator and the founder of the Wicked Good Fiction Bootcamp.
-Suzy breaks down concepts in writing into practical steps, so that writers with big dreams can get the story exploding in their minds onto their pages in a way that readers will LOVE.
+Suzy Vadori is the award-winning author of The Fountain Series.
+She is a certified Book Coach with Author Accelerator and the Founder of Wicked Good Fiction Bootcamp.
+Suzy breaks down important writing concepts into practical steps to make it easy for writers coming from outside the industry to get up to speed in a snap, so that they can realize their big, wild writing dreams!

 Suzy, thank you for sharing these killer tips!